PA Licensure Compact

 For example, a PA with practice locations in three compact states or who delivers care through telemedicine in those three states will no longer need to apply for an individual license from each state.
 A PA will be able to maintain a license in one state and through a single application obtain compact privileges to practice in the additional two states.
 This will significantly reduce the burden of going through multiple application processes, and may reduce fees for the PA, but more importantly will reduce delays in providing patient care and increase patient access as this PA can now see patients in all three jurisdictions.

-Delaware, Utah, Washington, Wisconsin, West Virginia, Nebraska, Virginia, Oklahoma, Maine, Colorado, Minnesota and Tennessee
+Delaware, Utah, Washington, Wisconsin, West Virginia, Nebraska, Virginia, Oklahoma, Maine, Colorado, Minnesota, Tennessee, and Ohio

 AAPA is working closely with state constituent organizations to introduce and enact the PA Compact.
 Please contact your AAPA state advocacy and outreach liaison to find out the status of your state.